Skylynx-Master/skylynx/ReadmeDB.md

 [Back laHause project readme ](./README.md)

-# Decription DataBase Desing project laHause
+# Description DataBase Design project laHause

 Conceptual and logical design of the database for the project laHause product of the process of training the program PlatziMaster cohort 1-2020